sigasi/sigasi_insights/content/manual/rules/verilog_style.md

 ## Tabs are not allowed

-While this may potentially be controversial, TABs are forbidden in majority of coding standards in the HDL domain with the motivation of code not looking the same regardless of the editor/settings used.
+While this may potentially be controversial, TABs are forbidden in the majority of coding standards in the HDL domain with the motivation of code not looking the same regardless of the editor/settings used.
 This check is off by default but it can be enabled in the workspace or project linting settings (rule 21).

 ## File header comment does not match required pattern

 Many coding standards require the presence of a header comment in every file, matching a certain format.
 Sigasi Studio can check whether the file header comment matches a pattern (rule 22).
-By default, the pattern is empty which turns this check off.
+By default, the pattern is empty which disables this check.
 The pattern can be configured through **Window > Preferences > Sigasi > (System)Verilog > Naming conventions > File header** and uses the [regex syntax](https://sigasi.com/app/regex).
 More information on file header comment checking is available [here](/manual/linting/#naming-conventions).